-Want to get better at pitching in an instant?
-Don’t make this extremely common mistake.
+If you want to get better at pitching in an instant, don’t make this extremely common meeting mistake.

 Seasoned pros and beginners alike, at some point in their pitch, tell the decision-maker what decision they should make.

-To raise your game, when you are pitching your idea/script/project in a pitch meeting, don’t:
+To raise your game, when you are pitching your idea/script in a pitch meeting, don’t:

 Make predictions about financial success

 - “This will be a big hit.”

 - “Everyone is going to want to see this.”